hazelcast/hazelcast-python-client/README.md

 Read-only operations are retried by default.
 If you want to enable retrying for the other operations, you can set the `redo_operation` to `True`.
 See the [Enabling Redo Operation section](#53-enabling-redo-operation).

 You can set a timeout for retrying the operations sent to a member.
-This can be provided by using the property `hazelcast.client.invocation.timeout.seconds` via `config.set_property` method.
+This can be tuned by passing the `invocation_timeout` argument to the client.
 The client will retry an operation within this given period, of course, if it is a read-only operation or you enabled the `redo_operation` as stated in the above.
 This timeout value is important when there is a failure resulted by either of the following causes: